The Island Wedding of the Century!

-The island of St. Thomas was and still is the most ideal place for a wedding.
+The island of St. Thomas was and still is the most romantic location for a wedding.

 It was also home to a beautiful, teenaged girl, endowed with musical talents, who would meet her future husband in the classroom of her Catholic high school.

 She learned to play the piano as a child then perfected her performance under Miss Aimee Estornel.

 In a 1952 school benefit, her technique was described as superb.

 It was the wedding of the century and their union was the talk of the town!

-Leah was named for a distant Aunt who passed away in 1916 at the age of 76.
+Leah was named for a great-grandmother who passed away in 1916 at the age of 76.

 The earlier Leah Sasso, who resided near the Harmonic Lodge, was married to Abraham I. Sasso, Leah’s great-grandfather.

 Abraham had ties to Panama and Colon and was very involved with the Jewish synagogue on St. Thomas.

-Leah or Aunt Lee as I used to call her as a child, kept a beautiful photo album of her first marriage to William Stevens, the father of my classmate in middle school, Mark Stevens.
+Leah or Aunt Lee as I used to call her as a child, kept a beautiful photo album of her first marriage to William Stevens, the father of my classmate and friend in middle school, Mark Stevens.